Stronger Together – COVID-19 Response

 During this same period, we began to hear from our customers, suppliers, and competitors through emails and calls.
 Logically, we knew this pandemic, by definition, was not an issue specific to our company.
 But still, our first instinct was to circle the wagons and use the internal resources we always relied on for our decision-making processes.
 The industry and community outreach changed that feeling of “oneness” instantly.
 The realization that all of us were facing similar challenges, struggles, and decisions was one that not only allowed us to gather and share good information but also provided us with the much-needed community, camaraderie, and support we all needed to proceed.

-We want to thank all of those within the industry that are proactively organizing groups, sharing resources, and spreading a message of confidence and hope.
+We want to thank all those within the industry who are proactively organizing groups, sharing resources, and spreading a message of confidence and hope.
 We are fortunate to work in an industry that is so close-knit, and one that brings smiles, happiness, and good memories to so many.
 The family entertainment sector will be needed more than ever as the dust settles and the “new normal” begins to set in.
 When that time comes, let us all endeavor to maintain that spirit of cooperation, goodwill, and mutual success as we move forward together.

 Jonathan Betti & Catherine Algra